Mailu/Mailu/docs/faq.rst

   actionunban = iptables -D f2b-bad-auth -s <ip> -j DROP

-Using DOCKER-USER chain ensures that blocked IPs are processed in correct order with Docker.
+Using DOCKER-USER chain ensures that the blocked IPs are processed in the correct order with Docker.
 See more in: https://docs.docker.com/network/iptables/

-5. Configure and restart Fail2Ban service
+5. Configure and restart the Fail2Ban service

-Make sure Fail2Ban is started after Docker service by adding partial override which appends this to existing configuration..
+Make sure Fail2Ban is started after the Docker service by adding a partial override which appends this to the existing configuration.

 .. code-block:: bash

   sudo systemctl edit fail2ban

-Add override and save file.
+Add the override and save the file.

 .. code-block:: bash

   [Unit]
   After=docker.service

-Restart service.
+Restart the Fail2Ban service.

 .. code-block:: bash